-- To be a nimble and innovative funder of medical research in Scotland with a primary focus on early career development. - To make up to 25 UK fee fully funded PhD Studentship Awards, subject to available income, for innovative projects submitted by universities working in collaboration with external organizations, delivering outstanding student experience. - To make funds available for up to 100 Undergraduate Vacation Research Scholarships.
-Awards could not be made in 2020 due to Covid-19 restrictions but these are still a core part of the Trust's funding stream. - To appoint up to three Daphne Jackson Fellowships for those returning to biomedical research after a career break. - To make funds available for Early Career Researcher Grants for newly-established researchers to assist them in developing their own independent programme of research.
+- To be a nimble and innovative funder of medical research in Scotland with a primary focus on early career development. - To make up to 25 UK fee fully funded PhD Studentship Awards, subject to available income, for innovative projects submitted by universities working in collaboration with external organizations, delivering outstanding student experience. - To make funds available for up to 50 Undergraduate Vacation Research Scholarships.
+Awards could not be made in 2021 due to Covid-19 restrictions but these are still a core part of the Trust's funding stream. - To appoint up to three Daphne Jackson Fellowships for those returning to biomedical research after a career break. - Subject to available income, to accept FTE increase applications from Daphne Jackson Fellows in their final year. - To make funds available for up to 6 Early Career Researcher Grants for newly-established researchers to assist them in developing their own independent programme of research. - To reinstate the provision of the Researcher Developer Event for PhD Studentships.